 Inside, Audi adopts a higher level of tech, particularly with its "Virtual Cockpit" setup that uses a 12.3-inch screen for instruments and driver information.

 Audi offered for the first time an optional rear sport differential and adaptive dampers on the S5 as part of an optional sport package.

-Brand-new in 2008, the S5 went on sale side by side with its platform-mate, the Audi A5.
-While those coupes arrived with turbocharged four-cylinders and normally aspirated V-6 engines, the original S5 was equipped with a rich-sounding 4.2-liter V-8 with 354 horsepower.
-Tight tuning, big tires, and visual tweaks completed the identity swap, and the S5 became an instant rival for the BMW M3, with a 0-60 mph time of 4.9 seconds and a top speed of 155 mph.
+New in 2008, the S5 went on sale with its platform-mate, the Audi A5.
+While the lesser coupes arrived with turbocharged inline-4s and normally aspirated V-6 engines, the original S5 was equipped with a rich-sounding 4.2-liter V-8 making a healthy 354 horsepower.
+Sporty tuning, grippy tires, and visual tweaks completed the identity swap, and the S5 became an instant rival for the BMW M3, with a 0-60 mph time of 4.9 seconds and a top speed of 155 mph.

-In 2010, Audi updated the S5 lineup by adding a Cabriolet convertible model, one outfitted with a power-folding fabric top.
-The S5 Cabriolet drew its power from a new 3.0-liter, 333-hp supercharged V-6, connected to a seven-speed S tronic dual-clutch transmission.
-At the same time, the coupe versions of the S5 stood by the V-8 engine.
-By 2010, both body styles of the S5 could be equipped with driver-adjustable suspension, steering, throttle, and transmission--Audi calls it Drive Select--and its quattro all-wheel-drive system was updated to split its torque with a bias to the rear wheels.
+In 2010, Audi updated the S5 lineup by adding an S5 Cabriolet (convertible) model, which was outfitted with a power-folding fabric top.
+The S5 Cabriolet drew its power from a new 3.0-liter, 333-hp supercharged V-6, connected to a 7-speed S tronic dual-clutch transmission.
+At that time coupe versions of the S5 stuck with the V-8 engine.
+By 2010, both body styles of the S5 had gained the option of a driver-adjustable suspension, steering, throttle, and transmission—Audi calls it Drive Select—and its all-wheel-drive system was updated to split its torque with a bias to the rear wheels.